AshIsAtWork/MolSim/submissions/assignment-4/Report.md

    | **Molecule updates per second** | 1064170 MUPS/s |
    | **Speed up**                    |           2.04 |

  * The next idea addresses the computation of the Leonard-Jones force between two particles.
-According to gprof this is the functions our program spends the most time in, so it is definitely worth having a closer look at this function.
+According to gprof this is the function our program spends the most time in, so it is definitely worth having a closer look at it.
 We did already rearrange the formula to reduce the exponents and avoid unnecessary square roots.
 Now we tried to reuse the distance and difference of the particles´ positions which we had calculated twice before: One time in the LinkedCellContainer to determine if the force between the two particles has to be calculated at all and another time in the force calculation itself.
 The new profile of our program can be found [here](ProfilingResultsAfterSecondOptimization.txt).
 The profiling results are now completely different, so different that they are hardly comparable.
 We presume that our optimization opened new ways for the compiler to further optimize our code.
 As suspected, reusing difference and distance speed up our program quite a bit which we hoped for.

    Performance after our second optimization step: